Dhananjay1992/freeutils/README.md

-# freeutils
+# freeutils for Python
 This is Free to use utils or code snippets created by DJDeveloper.
 Please feel free to fork and add your contributions.
-It provides easy to use pluggable lib. you can have separation between differt logs for example Database logs can be logged by using db_logger and generic logs can be logged by using main_logger.
+It provides easy to use pluggable lib.
+You can have separation between different logs.
+For example Database logs can be logged by using db_logger and generic logs can be logged by using main_logger.
 You can use any supported logging methods for python logging module.

 # Default parameters